Configuration #

 Overriding configuration properties #

-Configuration properties are read from the following sources (in order of priority):
+According to the official documentation, configuration properties are read from the following sources (in order of priority):

 Configuration values are overridden by redefining the same value in any of the places listed above.
 For example, to change the app.http.port value, you can set it as a system property on the command line: